Leif Enecrona

 Leif Enecrona (5 March 1940 – 11 April 2003) is a former international motorcycle speedway rider who reached the finals of the Speedway World Championship three times.
 He earned 16 caps for the Sweden national speedway team.

 Career

-He rode for Gamarna from 1961 to 1966, winning the Allsvenskan Division 2 in 1965 and then for Getingarna from 1967 to 1978 winning the Allsvenskan four times.
+Enecrona rode for Gamarna from 1961 to 1966, winning the Allsvenskan Division 2 in 1965 and then for Getingarna from 1967 to 1978 winning the Allsvenskan four times.
 Enecrona had a brief spell in the United Kingdom, riding for the Long Eaton Archers during the 1966 British League season, where he averaged 7.68.

-He won the Swedish Championship in 1968.
+Enecrona won the Swedish Championship in 1968.